Quench-drive spectroscopy and high-harmonic generation in BCS superconductors: Quench-drive spectroscopy

 where we are summing over all combinations $\{\alpha_i\}$ of quench and drive pulse, $A_q$ and $A_d$, respectively.
 We perform a Fourier transform in the parametric time delay $\Delta t$ to obtain

 We can represent the various terms in the sum over $\{\alpha_i\}$ diagrammatically as depicted in Fig.~\ref{Diag}.
 Here, the current is represented by a red wiggly line, and quench and probe pulses are depicted by blue and black wiggly photon lines, respectively.
-The density-density suceptibility $\chi_{\rho\rho}$ is represented by a fermionic bubble whose internal frequency we have labeled $\omega_n$.
-All external photon lines carry frequencies with profiles determined by the experimental bandwidth of the pulses $A_{\alpha_i}(\omega_i)$.\\ The key advantage of the pump-probe geometry lies in the appearance of the second $\delta$-function in Eq.~\eqref{eqn:final_exp}.
-In the case $\alpha_1=d$ and $\alpha_2=\alpha_3=q$, corresponding to Fig.~\ref{Diag}(d), one has $\omega_{\Delta t}=-\omega_2-\omega_3$ such that the susceptibility is always evaluated as $\chi(-\omega_{\Delta t})$.
-In the case of Fig.~\ref{Diag}(c), where $\alpha_1=\alpha_3=d$ and $\alpha_2=q$, one has $\chi_{\rho\rho}(\pm\Omega-\omega_{\Delta t}$).
-In both cases, the susceptibility can be moved out of the integral in Eq.~\eqref{eqn:final_exp} and no scrambling of the frequency dependence of $\chi_{\rho\rho}$ occurs in its contribution to the nonlinear current.
-Moreover its functional form can be mapped out by tuning $\omega_{\Delta t}$, i.e. by sweeping the quench-drive delay and performing a Fourier transform in the delay time.
+The density-density susceptibility $\chi_{\rho\rho}$ is represented by a fermionic bubble whose internal frequency we have labeled $\omega_n$.

+All external photon lines carry frequencies with profiles determined by the experimental bandwidth of the pulses $A_{\alpha_i}(\omega_i)$, where the directionality is marked by arrows of the photon lines.
+The drive pulse will constrain the external frequencies to $\sim \pm \omega_d$.
+In fact, we will be assuming a sufficiently narrow-band drive pulse, $\tau_d \gg 1/\Delta$, such that we can approximate